 This program takes place outside of a classroom.
-Students should bring along adequate sun protection, a hat and water bottle.
+Students should bring along adequate sun protection/hat/water bottle.
 Students will be monitored by BUEEC staff for fatigue and establish rest, food and water stops are timetabled into the excursion.

 BUEEC staff will assess the appropriateness of weather conditions before and during the activity.